melezhik/cv/README.md

 Working in multiple customers projects as devops and automation engineer.

-Developing and maintaining CICD systems for multiple applications and languages, including mobile development ( cordova )
+Developing and maintaining CICD systems for multiple applications and languages, including mobile development ( cordova ).

 Automation of Azure/Azure Devops using Rest API Powershell, ARM, Terraform and Ansible.

 Devops tools development using various scripting languages including Perl, Python, Powershell, Raku and Bash.

-Developing tools for infrastructure testing and deployment (Using Raku and Bash)
+Developing tools for infrastructure testing and deployment (Using Raku and Bash).

-Infrastructure tests automation using open source frameworks (Tomty, Sparrow)
+Infrastructure tests automation using open source frameworks (Tomty, Sparrow).

 Deploying from the scratch and maintaining openshift/k8s cluster.